Can Golf Fitness

 There has been a big push toward golf fitness in the last few years and while I have always been a firm believer in the importance of strength training, flexibility, and cardiovascular fitness for general health and improved sports performance, I have some concerns about how it is being implemented with golf.

-My second, and much larger concern, is that trainers don't understand the golf swing.
+My second concern is that few trainers understand the golf swing.
 The big danger is that they may come up with some exercises that may strengthen muscles to move in ways they shouldn't be moving in a swing.
-It may be that training muscles to move improperly won't have negative effects, but I think the potential for problems should be a serious concern to anyone using these types of workouts—I certainly wouldn't do them (the incorrect exercises)!
+It may be that training muscles to move improperly won't have negative effects, but I think the potential for problems should be a serious concern to anyone using these types of workouts.

 Remember, Tiger hit the ball further as a skinny kid than a bulked up stud!
 The big question is, did his workouts contribute to the injuries that have short circuited his career?